eu-digital-identity-wallet/eudi-srv-web-verifier-endpoint-23220-4-kt/README.md

 Variable: `CORS_MAXAGE`
 Description: Time in seconds of how long pre-flight request responses can be cached by clients
 Default value: `3600`

-### When `VERIFIER_JAR_SIGNING_KEY` is set to `LoadFromKeystore` the following environment variables must also be configured.

-Variable: `VERIFIER_JAR_SIGNING_KEY_KEYSTORE`
-Description: URL of the Keystore from which to load the Key to use for JAR signing
-Examples: `classpath:keystore.jks`, `file:///keystore.jks`

-Variable: `VERIFIER_JAR_SIGNING_KEY_KEYSTORE_TYPE`
-Description: Type of the Keystore from which to load the Key to use for JAR signing
-Examples: `jks`, `pkcs12`

-Variable: `VERIFIER_JAR_SIGNING_KEY_KEYSTORE_PASSWORD`
-Description: Password of the Keystore from which to load the Key to use for JAR signing

-Variable: `VERIFIER_JAR_SIGNING_KEY_ALIAS`
-Description: Alias of the Key to use for JAR signing, in the configured Keystore

-Variable: `VERIFIER_JAR_SIGNING_KEY_PASSWORD`
-Description: Password of the Key to use for JAR signing, in the configured Keystore

 ### Configuring trust sources